steveosoule/git-sample-app/README.md

-# git-sample-app
+# Sample App testing Github's Webhooks

-Sample App for testing git with POST hook
+`git push` to this repo will automatically update the [sample app on my website](http://stevensoule.com/dev/git-sample-app/)